 What’s really great about this bag is its lockable main compartment.
 This makes it easy and safe to carry for a day of shopping or sightseeing without concern about safety.
 It is a bit simple, in that there aren’t a ton of extra compartments for organization.
 But, in comparison to other packable daypacks, which tend to be made for hiking and backpacking, this one comes in a slate grey that looks pretty slick in an urban environment.
 It’s also a pretty amazing price for a travel daypack.

-Purchase the Eagle Creek Packable Daypack on Amazon
+Check the best prices for the Eagle Creek Packable Daypack on Amazon now.

 Other Packable Daypack Options:

-Homfu Foldable Backpack for Travel Packable Daypack, which looks great and offers some great organizational compartments inside.
+Homfu Foldable Backpack for Travel Packable Daypack, which looks more fashionable and offers some great organizational compartments inside.
 Even with the extra compartments it still folds up into itself.

 Best Lightweight Daypack